alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-21-ruling-on-rebel.md

 layout: post
 title: "Ruling on rebel against the rulers"
 publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat p.
-8/202"
+source: "Majmu' Fatawa wa Maqalat 8/202"
-category: ["rulership"]
+category: [fatwas,rulership]
 hijri: Dhul-Qa'dah 30, 1441 AH
 lang: en
 note: false
 locale: en
-uid: ruling-on-rebel
 excerpt: "The Nas from the Sunnah explains the meaning and confines the absoluteness of the Ayah to obeying the Muslims in authority in what is judged to be Ma‘ruf."
 muftis:
   shaykh: